-(b) The agency shall, with full authorization, make available to each eligible employee, at full cost to the employee, the opportunity to purchase optional group life and accidental death insurance as established under the rules of the agency.
+(b) The agency shall make available to each eligible employee, at full cost to the employee, the opportunity to purchase optional group life and accidental death insurance as established under the rules of the agency.
 In addition, each employee is entitled to have his or her spouse and dependents, as defined by the rules of the agency, included in the optional coverage, at full cost to the employee, for each eligible dependent.

-160 (c) The finance board may cause to be separately rated for claims experience purposes:
+148 (c) The finance board may cause to be separately rated for claims experience purposes:

-161 (1) All employees of the State of West Virginia;
+149 (1) All employees of the State of West Virginia;

-162 (2) All teaching and professional employees of state public institutions of higher education163 and county boards of education;
+(2) All teaching and professional employees of state public institutions of higher educationand county boards of education;

-(3) All nonteaching employees of the Higher Education Policy Commission, West Virginia

-165 Council for Community and Technical College Education, and county boards of education; or
+(3) All nonteaching employees of the Higher Education Policy Commission, West Virginia Council for Community and Technical College Education, and county boards of education; or

-166 (4) Any other categorization which would ensure the stability of the overall program.
+154 (4) Any other categorization which would ensure the stability of the overall program.